National Freephone Careline

 Research demonstrates that family carers who have a job are generally happier, healthier and more secure financially than family carers who do not have outside employment.
 Over time, however, the cumulative effect of being a working carer places increasing stress on the employee.
 So the business case for employers to support carers centres on the merits of retaining superior employees and avoiding the costs and disruption of recruiting replacements.

-Caring must be identified as a journey that starts much earlier than we deem it to.
+Even if you have a high percentage of employee’s who may not be within the Sandwich Generation or older, caring must be identified as a journey that starts much earlier than we deem it to.
 It may initially involve helping with shopping and assisting with meals and medication management but this role can intensify over time.
-Where this happens, companies need to ensure that support systems are in place to avoid losing valued employees.
+For others, caring can happen out of no-where, in the instance where a child is born with a disability or a spouse becomes sick with a terminal illness, or a parent has a fall.
+In all of these situations, companies need to ensure that robust support systems are in place to avoid losing valued employees.

 Family Carers Ireland is presenting a very clear business case for Caring Employers.
 With very little cost or restriction, you can provide these supports and foster a compassionate community and progressive team ethos which leads to a more productive workforce.